yadayada/acd_cli/CONTRIBUTING.rst

 +++++++++++++

-Before adding an issue, check that you are using the latest master commit and there is no existing issue that fits your problem.
+Before adding an issue, check that you are using the latest master commit and there is no existing issue that fits your problem (including closed and unresolved issues).
 Try to reproduce the issue on another machine or ideally on another operating system, if possible.

 Please provide as much possibly relevant information as you can.
+This should at least contain:

+- your operating system and Python version, e.g. as determined by code:`python3 -c 'import platform as p; print(p.python_version()); print(p.platform())'`
+- the command/s you used
+- what happened
+- what you think should have happened instead (and maybe give a reason)

 You might find the ``--verbose`` and, to a lesser extent, ``--debug`` options helpful.

 Use `code block markup <https://guides.github.com/features/mastering-markdown/>`_ for console